Skip to main content

 Burnout among healthcare workers has been a prevalent issue in the last several years – with the COVID-19 pandemic being a major contributor.

-Schaefer expressed that she, and many of her coworkers, have faced and financial stresses.
+Schaefer expressed that she, and many of her coworkers, have faced financial stress.

 "I've been with the health region for 27 [years].
 In the last 24 years I've received, or my classification has received, just over a $4 an hour raise,” Schaefer said.
 “We have staff, within the health region as well, barely making over minimum."

-Wrapping up the event, Conway shared her plans, if elected, to redirect these concerns throughout the province.
+Wrapping up the event, Conway shared her party's plans, if elected, to rectify these concerns throughout the province.

 "We're not here to pit health care workers against each other.
 What we want to see is a plan, that is going to work," she told reporters.